 • Support Dawg Daze as needed

-• Be available for general FYP related tasks as assigned.
+• Be available for general NSTP related tasks as assigned.

-• Support the FYP Front Desk as needed.
+• Support the NSTP Front Desk as needed.

 • Actively engage with office activities and provide feedback on our procedures